joshborup/Mongo-Mini/README.md

 ### Instructions

-- Start by creating a `collections` directory, with a file named `customer.js` inside.
+- Start by creating a `collections` directory inside of the `server`, with a file named `customer.js` inside.
   - the names of files are arbitrary but will help to follow the mini
 - Require mongoose at the top of the file and set it equal to `mongoose`.
 - declare a variable called `customerSchema` and set it equal to `new mongoose.Schema()` with an object passed in that will represent how we would like our data to look, the object should have the following properties